 What you eat also affects your mind.
 Foods like eggs and spinach boost brain power.
 Eating too much processed food can make you anxious.
 Eating berries or almonds can improve focus and mood.

 Knowing how nutrition works helps you make better choices.
-Small changes, like eating an apple instead of junk food, can make a big difference.
-Nutrition is not just about staying healthy; it’s about feeling good every day.
+Switching your regular snack with an apple, for instance, can make a difference.
+Nutrition is not just about staying healthy, but also about feeling good every day.

 Building a Balanced Plate: Essential Food Groups

-- Fruits and Vegetables: Aim for 5 servings daily.
+- Fruits and Vegetables: Aim for five servings daily.
 Choose red, orange, and green options to maximize vitamin C, potassium, and fiber.

 - Proteins: Balance plant-based options like beans or tofu with lean meats.
 Prioritize fish rich in omega-3s, like salmon, twice a week.

-Incorporate Fruits and Vegetables: Your Daily Dose of Vitamins by snacking on apples or carrots.
+Eat fruits and vegetables every day.
+Have an apple or a carrot!
 Swap white rice for farro or barley to boost fiber intake.
-Pair grilled chicken with roasted veggies for a nutrient-packed dinner.
+Serve roasted veggies with grilled chicken for a nutrient-dense dinner.

 Mindful Eating Habits for Wellness

 Pay attention to your body’s hunger cues.
-Take breaks between bites and ask if you’re full before getting seconds.
-Eating slowly lets your brain catch up with your stomach, reducing cravings later.
+Pause between bites and ask yourself if you are full in a second.
+Eating slowly reduces your cravings later because your brain will catch up with your stomach.

-- Use visual guides: A deck of cards = 3 oz protein, a tennis ball = 1 fruit portion.
+- Use visual guides: A deck of cards equals 3 oz of protein, and a tennis ball equals one fruit portion.

 - Pause halfway through a meal to assess fullness.